zoldacic/NoNonense/README.md

 - Minor Bug Fixes
 - Better Project Structure

-# What to Expect in BlazorHero 3.0?
+# What to Excpect in BlazorHero 3.0?

 - Modular Architecture
 - Cleaner Seperation Of Code